multitudes/42-minishell/README.md

 .: usage: . filename [arguments]
 ```
 I asked copilot:
-The . command in Bash is a built-in command for sourcing a file.
+The . command in Bash is a builtin command for sourcing a file.
 This means it executes the file in the current shell, rather than spawning a new subshell.
 This is useful when you want to load a script that modifies the environment, such as setting environment variables.

 The . command expects a filename as an argument, but it didn't receive one.